LukaPavlovicGit/Autocompete/README.md

 This application was intended for Linux machine and provides autocomplete functionality for the given prefix.<br/>
 User passes the prefix and application starts listing all words on the screen starting with a given prefix.
 Words are read from textual file given by the user and are stored in memory using **TRIE STRUCTURE** which needs to support concurrent insertion and search for the words.<br/>

-User gives commands through command line.Here are the commands:<br/>
+User gives commands through command line as shown below.<br/>

 1. 	**\_add\_** \<dir\><br/>
 	Adds new directory with textual files.
 At this point a new thread 'scanner' is created.<br/>